 When you understand the steps and the end-to-end deployment process, you can use the Set up your Microsoft Zero Trust security model advanced deployment guide when signed in to the Microsoft 365 admin center.
 This guide steps you through applying Zero Trust principles for standard and advanced technology pillars.
 To step through the guide without signing in, go to the Microsoft 365 Setup portal.

 Step 1: Configure Zero Trust identity and device access protection — starting-point policies

 The first step is to build your Zero Trust foundation by configuring identity and device access protection.

 Go to Zero Trust identity and device access protection for prescriptive guidance to accomplish this.
-This series of articles describes a set of identity and device access prerequisite configurations and a set of Azure Active Directory (Azure AD) Conditional Access, Microsoft Intune, and other policies to secure access to Microsoft 365 for enterprise cloud apps and services, other SaaS services, and on-premises applications published with Azure AD Application Proxy.
+This series of articles describes a set of identity and device access prerequisite configurations and a set of Microsoft Entra Conditional Access, Microsoft Intune, and other policies to secure access to Microsoft 365 for enterprise cloud apps and services, other SaaS services, and on-premises applications published with Microsoft Entra application proxy.

 |Recommended identity and device access policies for three levels of protection: